You can define JavaScript functions in many ways.

 The behavior of this

-inside of an arrow function differs considerably from the regular function's this
+inside of an arrow function differs from the regular function's this

 behavior.
-The arrow function doesn't define its own execution context.
+The arrow function doesn't define its own execution context but resolves to the one from the outer function.

 No matter how or where being executed, this